Montessori Education Fulfills Itself In The Adolescent Years

 - Allows each young person to develop their unique strengths while learning about the roles and responsibilities of adult society.

 The Adolescent Program is organized around Maria Montessori’s Plan of Work and Study for Adolescents.
 Lessons reveal the relationship between knowledge and responsibility, and emphasize human invention and discovery.
-The program is situated on farmland at Prairie Crossing in Grayslake, nine miles west of the school’s main campus.
-The Program’s curricular offerings include:
+The program’s curricular offerings include: